jremington/Five-phase-stepper-driver/README.md

 **Stepper Driver Design and Construction**

 Wiring diagram for two of the phases, using the Pololu DRV8835 dual H bridge module (micro used was the Pro Mini).
-The complete pin assignments and subsequent connections are detailed in the code below.
 Image from Pololu product page:

 ![Partial wiring diagram](https://forum.pololu.com/uploads/default/original/2X/2/2d3e2b9c3bdfc6a51cb122b177fbec8df0921917.png)

 **FINISHED DRIVER MODULE**

 ![Finished 5-phase driver board](https://forum.pololu.com/uploads/default/optimized/2X/a/a757dba4a2396a110fadecf0d8af845cf63d9c08_2_597x500.jpeg)

+**The complete pin assignments and subsequent connections are detailed in the posted code.**

 **Arduino Code** is posted in two files, totally unoptimized and storage-optimized.